Disease/Disorder

 Physical examination

-Thorough skin inspection is essential in dysvascular patients, both for prevention of initial amputation as well as prevention of re-amputation or amputation in the contralateral limb.
-Particular attention should be paid to the plantar aspect of the foot, as well as between the toes, as these are areas where skin integrity can be compromised either by foreign bodies, maceration or fissures in the epidermis from excessively dry skin.
+Thorough skin inspection is essential in PAD and diabetic patients, both for prevention of initial amputation as well as prevention of re-amputation or amputation in the contralateral limb.
+Particular attention should be paid to the plantar aspect of the foot, as well as between the toes, as these are areas where skin integrity can be compromised either by foreign bodies, maceration, or fissures in the epidermis from excessively dry skin.
 Any area where the skin is compromised is a potential area for infection.
 Existing skin wounds should be monitored closely for any signs of infection.
 Such findings should prompt further investigation including laboratory workup and/or imaging modalities.
 Callusing or blistering can be indicative of limitation in foot/ankle range of motion, and/or ill-fitting footwear.
-Footwear should be examined not only for fit, but also for foreign bodies, as dysvascular patients often have significantly impaired sensation in the distal lower limbs.
+Footwear should be examined not only for fit, but also for foreign bodies, as patients with PAD or diabetes often have significantly impaired sensation in the distal lower limbs.
 Finally, all inspection and assessment techniques should be taught to and regularly performed by patients.
 A long-handled mirror is a useful aide for self-inspection of the lower limbs, as visualization is often limited by a patient’s flexibility and/or body habitus.

 Functional assessment